ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 The field `recv_length` is the number of bytes receiver is ready to receive for this operation, it must be > 0 to make the communication going forward.

+CTS packet header has 1 flag `CTS_EMULATED_READ` that can be set in `flags` field.
+This flags indicates the CTS packet is used by long-CTS emulated read protocol.
+The Bit ID for this flag is 7, and its value is 0x80.

 CTS packet does not contain application data.

 A DATA packet is consisted of two parts: DATA packet header and application data.